Sdcrouse/python-collatz-conjecture/README.md

 ## Usage

-To run this app, run these commands in the command line:
+First, fork and clone this project.
+Then, start the app by running the following commands in the command line:

 1. `cd python-collatz-conjecture`
-2. `python ./src/collatz/main.py`
+2. `python main.py`

-Or, alternatively, `cd` into `/python-collatz-conjecture/src/collatz/` and run `python main.py`.
+    - (**Note:** If you're using Windows and you would rather not mess with adding Python to your PATH variable, you can run `py main.py` instead.)

-Either way, follow the prompts and have fun!
+Follow the prompts and have fun!

 ## License